 The “Soaring Eagle” is the primary graphic element for the Department of Athletics.
 This mini-identity system was created to provide consistency and coherence within the department.
 It will be used on athletic uniforms, equipment, venues, and spirit merchandise.
 It is not interchangeable with the College logo.
-If you are interested in using the Soaring Eagle, please contact the Office of Public Relations.
+If you are interested in using the Soaring Eagle, please contact the Office of Communication and Marketing

 There are several typefaces specified in the College’s graphic identity system.
 Goudy Old Style is used for stationery items and most official documents.
 External publications should use Goudy Old Style as the primary font.